pconley/Kutsu2018/README.md

 pg_ctl -D pg_data stop
 ```

+## General Notes
+devise for Agents and Admins

 ## Heroku Notes

 Normally you push the master to deploy to heroku, but you can used